akheron/typera/README.md

 ```

 (In reality the type won't be exatly as above, but a bit more complex
-intersection type.
-It can be used as if it was like above, editor
+intersection type instead.
+In any case, it can be used as if it was
-autocomplete will work correctly, etc.)
+like above, editor autocomplete will work correctly, etc.)

 Let's continue by writing the actual route logic: